 Where to Stay in Kuala Lumpur – Best Areas to Stay in KL

 Kuala Lumpur is a popular destination that is perfect for a 2 or 3-day stopover before heading to one of the other great places in Malaysia.
+Here are my top recommendations for things to do in KL in three days.

 If you are planning to visit the city, but are not sure where to stay in Kuala Lumpur, and would like to know what the best areas and hotels are, this post will come in handy as it guides you to your perfect accommodation.